 - other eligible low-income City residents and workers

 - moderate-income City residents and workers.

 Other eligibility requirements include, but are not limited to, the following:

-Interested buyers can find out more information about upcoming training classes by calling Rebuilding Together at 703.836.1021 or joining the online eNews at www.alexandriava.gov/enews (Affordable Housing Opportunities subscription).
+Please call Rebuilding Together at 703.836.1021 to register.
+You can also receive updates by joining the online eNews at www.alexandriava.gov/enews (Affordable Housing Opportunities subscription).
 Click here for information on current income eligibility limits.

 Free Foreclosure Prevention Clinics

 Housing Counseling Services (HCS) is now holding bi-weekly Foreclosure Prevention Clinics in Alexandria.
 The clinics will be held at the Office of Housing, 421 King Street, Suite 200 in Alexandria.
 The sessions will begin at noon and will offer both group and individual counseling sessions to assist homeowners who are experiencing financial difficulties.